cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/guides/build-content-app/subscribe-to-profile.md

       signature: signature,
     },
   },
-});
+})
-const txHash = relayResult.data?.relay?.relayTransaction?.txHash;
+const txHash = relayResult.data?.relay?.relayTransaction?.txHash
 ```

 If the subscribe process was successful, you can verify the transaction hash on [goerli.etherscan.io](https://goerli.etherscan.io/).

 ![transaction hash](/img/v2/build-content-app-subscribe-to-profile-tx.png)

-You can also view the NFT when a user subscribes to a profile on [testnets.opensea.io](testnets.opensea.io).
+You can also view the NFT when a user subscribes to a profile on [testnets.opensea.io](https://testnets.opensea.io).
 At this stage the NFT doesn't have a middleware set nor a NFT image, but you will learn how to do all that in the [Middleware for Subscribe](/how-to/build-content-app/middleware-for-post).

 ![nft subscribe](/img/v2/build-content-app-subscribe-to-profile-nft.png)